Jean-Baptiste Fouque: Life

-Jean-Baptiste Fouque was born on 19 September 1851 in Marseilles to Louis Fouque (08.09.1822-???) and Adèle Anne Remuzat (08.06.1829-???).
+Jean-Baptiste Fouque was born on 19 September 1851 in Marseille to Louis Fouque and Adèle Anne Remuzat.
 His parents married on 29 October 1850 and were devout in their faith.

 He studied in the school that the Joseph-Marie Timon-David had opened; both David and Jean-Joseph Allemand proved to be Fouque's spiritual masters during his education and were also influences on his desire to enter the priesthood.
 Timon-David helped Fouque discern his call to the priesthood which Fouque had felt since the beginning of his adolescence.
-This event - his ordination - took place in Marseilles on 10 June 1876.
-His first assignment following his ordination was to serve as a pastor in Auriol (12.1877-07.1885) at the Sainte-Marguerite parish and then in La Major (1885–88).
+This event – his ordination – took place in Marseille on 10 June 1876.
+His first assignment following his ordination was to serve as a pastor in Auriol (December 1877 – July 1885) at the Sainte-Marguerite parish and then in La Major (1885–88).
 His final assignment was to serve at the Sainte Trinité parish from 15 April 1888 until his death over three decades later.

 Fouque inaugurated "Le Sainte Famille" home for girls that he later entrusted to the nuns from the Presentation order from Tours.
 In December 1891 the archdiocesan vicar general asked Fouque to tend to the abandoned and to orphans.
 He threw himself into this work and created one such place that was transferred to a new location in 1894 and entrusted to nuns.
 He set himself on establishing this place following a Mass he celebrated on 3 October 1892 at Notre-Dame-de-la-Garde.

-In 1903 he helped to establish a house for girls and also a home for poor domestic workers both in Marseilles.
-In 1903 he also reopened the former boarding school of the Ladies of the Christian Doctrine while in 1905 - in a former convent - created "L'oeuvre de Salette" for the old and infirm.
+In 1903 he helped to establish a house for girls and also a home for poor domestic workers both in Marseille.
+In 1903 he also reopened the former boarding school of the Ladies of the Christian Doctrine while in 1905 – in a former convent – created "L'oeuvre de Salette" for the old and infirm.
 Fouque later founded "Le travail de l'enfance" on 27 November 1913 in Saint-Tronc which he later entrusted to the direction of a group of priests.

-Between 1914 and 1918 - upon the outbreak of World War I - he tended to the wounded and displaced peoples.
+Between 1914 and 1918 – upon the outbreak of World War I – he tended to the wounded and displaced peoples.
 He had no financial means following the war but decided to appeal to doctors to care for the poor who had little finances to request their services.
 There were some doctors who agreed while Fouque decided to set something up that would ensure better treatment of the poor.
-He asked industrialists and merchants to help finance this venture which became the basis for his idea in 1919 to create a large and free hospital for the poor in Marseilles.
-The people rallied behind him in this project and offered financial aid which resulted in Fouque inaugurating the Saint John Hospital on 20 March 1921.
+He asked industrialists and merchants to help finance this venture which became the basis for his idea in 1919 to create a large and free hospital for the poor in Marseille.
+The people rallied behind him in this project and offered financial aid which resulted in Fouque inaugurating the Saint Joseph Hospital on 20 March 1921.

-Fouque died on 5 December 1926 in the Saint John Hospital.
-The people revered him as a saint and even referred to Fouque as the "Saint Vincent de Paul of Marseilles".
+Fouque died on 5 December 1926 in the Saint Joseph Hospital.
+The people revered him as a saint and even referred to Fouque as the "Saint Vincent de Paul of Marseille".
 His remains were later transferred to the Saint Joseph's chapel in his old hospital on 29 April 1993.